Dota Underlords alliances tier list [Mid-Season Update] – the best alliances in Dota Underlords

 Pay attention to your Global Items, people!

-Alliances are one of the key elements of Dota Underlords that sets it apart from its big brother, Dota 2, and which gives you an enormous amount to think about when deciding which heroes you want on your board.
-Success depends not only on creating a great build, but also on remaining flexible throughout the early-game and mid-game so you can change your alliances around as and when needed.
+Alliances are one of the key elements of Dota Underlords that sets it apart from its big brother, Dota 2, roots it firmly in the autobattler genre.
+Success in Dota Underlords invariably depends not only on creating a great build, but also on remaining flexible throughout the early-game and mid-game so you can change your alliances around as and when needed.
 We’ll go through everything you need to know in our Dota Underlords alliances guide, complete with in-depth explanations of each alliance, and an up to date Dota Underlords tier list of the best alliances to build around.

-Dota Underlords alliances tier list – the best alliances in Dota Underlords

 With Dota Underlords featuring 23 unique alliances, each with between 1 and 3 levels of power, that’s a fair amount to talk about in an alliances guide.
 But we’ve done our best to break it up into easy-to-follow chunks.
 We’ll start with a basic explanation of what alliances are and how they work, before moving onto the tier list of best-performing alliances, and then tables of stats and information on all 23 alliances.